FranciscoThiesen/franciscothiesen.github.io/_posts/2025-12-20-Mirror-Hash.md

 data = veorq_u8(data, vdupq_n_u8(remainder_len)); // XOR length into every byte
 ```

 The XOR with remainder length ensures different-length inputs hash differently, even when they share the overlapping bytes.
-This avoids stack allocation, zero-initialization, and the variable-length copy—trading them for a single aligned load.
+Benchmarking shows this is **2x faster** than the memcpy approach for handling partial blocks—the stack allocation, zero-initialization, and variable-length copy add significant overhead compared to a single 16-byte load.
 Measured results:

 | Size | Winner | Speedup |
 |------|--------|---------|